CMHAAorg/cmhaa-website/site/content/resources/thriving-from-the-start-supporting-mentally-healthy-workplaces-for-people-early-in-their-career.md

       Doraisamy also argued that fostering professional development – even in areas outside an employee’s role – can prevent feelings of being “trapped” and empower them to feel more comfortable with their career prospects and have greater resilience in turbulent times.
+  - type: quote
+    quote_text: The best questions are really bespoke to the person and make it evident that you’ve really listened to them in the past
+    quote_author: Xavier Eales
   - type: split_title_content_background
     disable_leftright: false
     title: Building strength through vulnerability